Toyota Territory Off-Roaders Association (TTORA)

 Switches installed:

-The gears and lockers may not be installed, but at least I can air up my tires and when I do get the lockers installed it will be plug and play.
+I can now air up my tires and when I installed the lockers it was plug and play.

 I am 90% happy with the SAS/lift and dual T-Cases so far.
 There are some issues that might need to be addressed.
 I did discuss these issues with the owner/operator of ToyCrawlers shortly after my build and he told me that they are not serious.
 But since the build and being around, seeing, and riding in other SASed/lifted rigs I'm not so sure.